 Great Smoky Mountains National Park

-Great Smoky Mountains National Park has some beautiful scenic drives along the Blue Ridge Parkway and hikes for all different skill levels.
+There are so many awesome things to do in Smoky Mountains National Park.
+Plus it has some beautiful scenic drives along the Blue Ridge Parkway and hikes for all different skill levels.
 Plus the surrounding area has some fun touristy towns with plenty of things to do and food to eat.
-In Pigeon Forge, check out the Rocky Top Mountain Coaster and Paula Dean’s Lumberjack Feud Show!

 Learn more: Family fun in Gatlinburg and the Smokey’s